-The mechanism of remediation shall be defined.
+The mechanism of remediation of the Level 2 status shall be defined.
 The resident will be given recommendations for improvement of performance.
 Examples of mechanisms that may be used to improve the deficiencies include:

 - 1. Clinical and Academic Deficiencies: - a.
 Resources for learning, e.g., scientific journals, textbooks, internet resources - b.
 Structured educational sessions and tutorials as set by Program Director - c.
 Special counseling sessions with faculty mentor or advisor or any trained professional with specific expertise to help in the remediation process - d.
-Close observation and feedback from Program Director and training faculty - e.
+Close observation and feedback from Program Director and/or teaching faculty - e.
 Alternative training schedules.
 The resident may be required to repeat rotations or other program specific requirements - 2.
 Technical skill deficiencies: - a.
 One-on-one supervision during patient care - b.
 Instructional sessions with faculty